-What is an electric stove and a gas stove?
+What is the difference between an electric stove and a gas stove?

 First, it’s important to break down what defines each type, and how they work.

-There is, it’s worth mentioning, a third category: dual fuel ranges.
+There is, it’s worth mentioning, a third category (and the one I own): dual fuel ranges.
 These include a gas cooktop along with an electric oven, providing the best of both worlds.

 Advantages with electric stoves